varunoberoi/deepstream.io-website-old/pages/tutorials/simple-app-using-angular.md

 Angulars services and powerful inline html bindings allows you to integrate easily with deepstream.

-To conenct to deepstream you can connect initialise it within a service:
+To connect to deepstream you can connect initialise it within a service:

 ```javascript
 angular.service( 'deepstream', function() {